-To learn how to access an exported segment, see the segment evaluation tutorial.
+To learn how to access an exported audience, see the segment definition evaluation tutorial.

-Segment metadata facilitates indexing in the event any of your segments are to be reused and/or combined.
+Segment definition metadata facilitates indexing in the event any of your audiences are to be reused and/or combined.

-Composing your segments (through either the API or Segment Builder) requires that you to define a segment name and merge policy.
+Composing a segment definition (through either the API or Segment Builder) requires that you to define a name and merge policy.

-When creating a new segment, you are required to provide a segment name.
-The segment name is used to identify a particular segment among the collection built by Segmentation Service.
-Segment names should therefore be descriptive, concise, and unique.
+When creating a new segment definition, you are required to provide a name.
+The segment definition name is used to identify a particular segment definition among the collection built by Segmentation Service.
+Segment definition names should therefore be descriptive, concise, and unique.

-When planning a segment, remember that segments can be referenced from, and combined with, any other segment.
-When selecting a name, consider the possibility that your segment may contain reusable portions.
+When planning a segment definition, remember that segment definitions can be referenced from, and combined with, any other segment definition.
+When selecting a name, consider the possibility that your segment definition may contain reusable portions.